 Notice anger and discontent arise.
 Yet, conditioning teaches us to fear expressing truth, to resist sharing feelings, and to believe expressing anything other than calmness or happiness is bad or wrong.
 Even within yoga or spiritual circles, emotions that don’t echo only peace, love, gratitude, and joy are often judged as out of place.

 Truth is, dishonesty about the ups and downs of life is insincerity.
-To say one thing directly and yet, express different feelings behind the scenes, suggests what we think, say and feel are incongruent.
+To say one thing directly and yet, express different feelings behind the

 Inner well-being comes from the connection and harmony between our inner life and the outer world.
 As we live from soul, our thoughts, feelings and action naturally align.
 When something does not feel right, imbalance plays out in our lives to guide us in new directions.